 Here are a few trends to keep top of mind:

-- Demand for RNs is projected to grow 15 percent by 2026 — a rate that's more than double the national average for all other occupations.
+- Demand for RNs is projected to grow seven percent by 2029 — a rate that's nearly double the national average for all other occupations.

 - This increase in demand is largely driven by two factors: the shortage of nurses together with a growing elderly population.

-demand for RNs will have significant growth by 2026 until 2030.
+demand for RNs will have significant growth by 2029.

 6. choose your channels to find candidates